 For example, hypophosphatemic rickets is a genetic disorder in which the kidneys and bones deal abnormally with phosphate (calcium phosphate is what makes bones and teeth hard).
 This leaves too little phosphate in the blood and bones, leading to weak and soft bones.

 Other types of genetic rickets affect special proteins in the body that are used by vitamin D.

 Occasionally, rickets develops in children with rare forms of kidney, liver and intestinal conditions.
-These can affect the absorption and metabolism of vitamins and minerals.
+These can affect the absorption of vitamins and minerals.

 Most cases of rickets are caused by a vitamin D and calcium deficiency.
-Therefore, rickets is usually treated by increasing a person's intake of vitamin D and calcium.
+Therefore, rickets is usually treated by increasing a child's intake of vitamin D and calcium.

-Vitamin D and calcium can be increased by:
+Vitamin D and calcium levels can be increased by: